rotunda-uvap/uvapweb/content/news/authors-corner-with-sladja-blažan-author-of-ghosts-and-their-hosts/index.md

 *What’s your favorite anecdote from your book?*

 Many really funny tales that I read in Puritan texts.
 For example, a story about “a noble person” who was seen while going in and out of “an empresses’ chamber” at night is explained to not have been there, only a “daemon in his shape.”
 This was at a time when Puritans where promoting the idea that bodies could be possessed by the devil and made to do certain things.
 It is, perhaps, not a surprise that many of those “certain” things were sexual.
-Unfortunately, they also cower stories of abuse, so this part was not so much fun anymore.
+Unfortunately, they also cover stories of abuse, so this part was not so much fun anymore.
 But it does demonstrate nicely how important it is to attend to our ghosts.

 *What’s next?*